aapalo/buttonbox/README.md

 - Several boards can be daisy-chained via the 1x5 pin socket J11.
 - The dimensions of the PCB are 112mm * 37mm.

+Errata:
+- Pro micro pin 9, PM_C7, should be PM_D7

 ----

 The required components include: